RajBhattacharyya/TravelEasy/README.md

-# Travel-Ease
+# Travel-Easy

-Welcome to our Travel-Ease!
+Welcome to our Travel-Easy!
 This web application provides users with estimated prices for tourism and information about the weather at different places.

 ## Table of Contents
 - [Features](#features)